zoom/rtms-samples/Audio/print_audio_js/readme.md

 ## Notes
 - Server runs on port 3000 by default
-- Audio data is displayed in realtime, not stored
+- Audio data is displayed in real-time, not stored
 - Connections are automatically cleaned up
 - Keep-alive messages are handled automatically